Your credit report is usually the final word when it comes to lending, but the rules let you make 100 of those words your own

 Want to buy a house?
 Get a better credit card rate?
 Score a decent car loan?
-When it comes to telling your financial story, your credit report -- and the credit score determined by it -- always seems to have the last word.
+When it comes to telling your financial story, your credit report – and the credit score determined by it – always seems to have the last word.
 But you can write 100 of those words yourself.

 Thanks to a provision of the Fair Credit Reporting Act, when something’s amiss with your credit report, you have the right to add a statement to your file about it, either to dispute a mistake or to explain your personal financial debacle.
 The Big Three credit bureaus limit you to 100 words a pop, but both Experian and TransUnion allow you to add multiple statements to your report; Equifax draws the line at one statement on your credit report at a time.

 Do they work?
 Yes, if …